Yannick Smith

-Yannick Smith (born November 21, 1990 in Hillsborough Township, New Jersey) was an American soccer player, and is now a gym teacher at Montgomery High School in Skillman, New Jersey.
+Yannick Smith (born November 21, 1990) is an American former soccer player who played as a forward.

 Career

-Smith played soccer at Hillsborough High School.
+Born in Hillsborough Township, New Jersey, Smith played soccer at Hillsborough High School.

 Smith played four years of college soccer at Old Dominion University between 2009 and 2012.
 He also spent the 2011 season with USL Premier Development League club Virginia Beach Piranhas.

-On January 22, 2013 Smith was selected 75th overall in the 2013 MLS Supplemental Draft by Houston Dynamo.
+On January 22, 2013, Smith was selected 75th overall in the 2013 MLS Supplemental Draft by Houston Dynamo.
 However, he wasn't signed by the club.

 Smith signed his first professional contract with Finnish Kakkonen club Närpes Kraft, before moving to USL Pro club Dayton Dutch Lions on March 9, 2014.